gr-blog/gregros.dev/posts/web/02/but-what-is-an-iframe.post.md

 Meanwhile, the parent page can control the kinds of things code in the iframe can do.
 For example, it can prevent the iframe from using the microphone and limit its scripts to a certain domain.

 # What do they look like?
 Like most elements iframes appear as rectangular areas with stuff inside them.
-Unlike other elements, though, that stuff can’t affect their size, which is entirely determined by the styling rules applied by the parnet page.
+Unlike other elements, though, that stuff can’t affect their size, which is entirely determined by the styling rules applied by the parent page.

 Iframes don’t overflow like normal elements.
 They’re more like a small browser window stuck inside a webpage.